 Betrayed by a Friend?
-How to Deal With Betrayal by a Loved One
+How to Deal With Betrayal.

 Being betrayed by a trusted loved one can leave us feeling lost and confused especially if we did not see it coming.
 The experience of betrayal is such a deep emotional pain especially when it comes from someone you love and trust and who we thought loved us.
 It hurts deeply to be betrayed and can feel like a devastation when one that you love and who you thought loved you, betrays you.

 It is an experience of the breakdown of the illusion of love and trust when you put your total trust in someone, and then you get your heart ripped out.
 I am speaking from experience as I was betrayed by my close friend and it hurt.